-Join Jan Kabili for an in-depth discussion in this video Introducing layers, part of Up and Running with Photoshop Elements 12.
+Join Jan Kabili for an in-depth discussion in this video Introducing layers, part of Learning Photoshop Elements 12.

 Layers are among the most important features in the Expert Edit Workspace.
 Because they give you the flexibility to work with different pieces of content independently of one another.
 And that's true whether you're building a composite of multiple photographs like this one.
 Whether you are using the Healing Brush tools on a portrait, or whether you are making adjustments to a photo, using adjustment layers.
 When you are working with layers, make sure to have the Layers panel open.
 You'll open that by clicking the Layers button in the Task panel at the bottom of the ExpertEdit workspace.
 When you do have multiple layers in a file, you can see the content of just one layer at a time by holding down the Alt key.